bento-video/bento/docs/dashboard-deployment-guide.md

 select **Use this bucket to host a website**, **Index document**: index.html

-copy **Endpoint**, this is your endpoint to access the Bento Dashboard front-end
+copy **Endpoint**, this is your endpoint to access the Bento Dashboard front-end from your browser

-add a policy to this bucket to enable GET requests to the objects (files) of this bucket (note, this will allow anyone with the above end point to access these static React files however access to the content of your pipeline is still secured with the entry IP address you configure for the Express app):
+add a policy (Permissions -> Bucket Policy) to this bucket to enable GET requests to the objects (files) of this bucket (note, this will allow anyone with the above end point to access these static React files however access to the content of your pipeline is still secured with the entry IP address you configured for the Express app port on EC2):
 ```javascript
 {
 	"Version":"2008-10-17",